 The amount of allowance you can receive depends on your and your partner's income.
 That's why each situation is different.
 You can read more about toeslagpartners in this blog post where you can also calculate the amount of allowance you can get.

-Basically, before you do anything else, you should know the requirements for getting health insurance allowance.
+Before you do anything else, know the requirements for getting health insurance allowance.
 You need to be paying public health insurance in Holland (basisverzekering).
 You also have to study in Holland and be under 30 years old.
 If you are over 30, you just need to study and have an internship, part-time job or traineeship with a monthly salary.

 And listen up people: if you are privately insured, you cannot apply for healthcare allowance.